Melissa “Marston” Black-Simmons, President

-She first found our about PSPG when her friend, Chris, talked her into coming down to Gazela to volunteer for the Haunted Ship fundraiser in 2006.
-She subsequently married Chris and became heavily involved with the Guild.
+She first found out about PSPG when her friend, Chris, talked her into coming down to Gazela to volunteer for the Haunted Ship fundraiser in 2006.
+Both big history fans, she subsequently married Chris and both are committed to the mission of the Guild.

 Lisa first stepped aboard Gazela in November 2008 and was an extremely shy and reserved individual; anyone who knows her now is painfully aware that that is no longer true.
 After spending weekend after weekend working on the boats, she finally figured out that people are not all that bad and that the Guild members really do have some fantastic stories to tell.

 After spending even more time working on the boats, she got hired with the local chart agent, Pilothouse, thanks to a recommendation from Gazela‘s port captain.
 After being urged enough times by various Guild members, she decided to pursue working on traditionally-rigged sailing vessels while still keeping her land job.
 To that end, she has done shipyard periods, a semester at sea program, and a few crew transits on various vessels.
 Despite the great times she has while she is away, she keeps coming back to Philadelphia, and more specifically, to the PSPG, because the volunteers and the ships just keep compelling her to come back.